katel85/pands-project2021-/README.md

 ### Summary of each variable:

-The describe() function computes a summary of statistics pertaining to the dataframE coloums.
+The describe() function computes a summary of statistics pertaining to the dataframe coloums.
 The describe function was used on the entire dataset and separately computed for the three different species.
 Count, mean, std, min, 25%, 50%, 75% and max values are outputted for the 4 variables.
 From the summary below you can see the mean values for the 4 variables are quite similar but there is a marked difference in the mean for the petal length and width for Iris Setosa when compared with the other two species.
-Also while the standard  deviation is quite low for all species in petal length (the highest is Iris Virginica at 0.55) The collective group S.D is at 1.76 for petal length.
+The standard  deviation is quite low for all species in petal length (the highest is Iris Virginica at 0.55).
+However the collective group S.D is at 1.76 for petal length.
 3 times higher than Iris Virginica.
 While the variation in the petal length is still optimum ( <1 C.V).
 This higher SD for the group stats indicates there is variation between the species for the petal length.